After installing a traditional fence at two of the homes we’ve owned, I can tell you two things for sure: It’s expensive and a lot of work!

 Can Dogs Jump Over Invisible Fence?

-Unless an invisible fence malfunctions, there is no way for your dog to leave an invisible fence boundary without receiving feedback on their collar (aka tone, vibration, shock — whatever you have it set to).
+Unless an invisible fence malfunctions, there is no way for your dog to leave a fence boundary without receiving feedback on their collar (aka tone, vibration, shock — whatever you have it set to).

 So no, dogs can’t jump over invisible fences without feeling some kind of correction.